mokaram00/mail_server1/mail-server-backend/README.md

 # Mail Server Backend

-This is the backend for a mail server that receives emails (POP3/IMAP) without sending capabilities.
+This is the backend for a mail server that receives emails via POP3 protocol without sending capabilities.
 It works with your own domain to receive emails on your private server.

 ## Features

-- Receive emails via IMAP/POP3 protocols
+- Receive emails via POP3 protocol
 - No email sending capabilities (receiving only)
 - Custom domain support
 - User authentication and management